raforg/daemon/README.md

       receive a `SIGHUP` signal before we start our own process session below.
       This can happen when *daemon* was invoked interactively via the shell builtin `exec`.
-When this initial process terminates below, the terminal emulator that invoked the shell also terminates, do *daemon* needs to protect itself from that.
+When this initial process terminates below, the terminal emulator that invoked the shell also terminates, so *daemon* needs to protect itself from that.

     * Background the process to lose process group leadership.